DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 anything and is meant to make the block header smaller than the target.

 *PoW* defines the valid chain as the one with the most cumulative difficulty.
-As we assume a honest majority, the honest chain will have the most blocks produced and so the greatest cumulative difficulty.
+As we assume an honest majority, the honest chain will have the most blocks produced and so the greatest cumulative difficulty.
 Even if a dishonest attacker manages to create a new block, statistically the honest majority will always overtake the malicious chain given enough